xmacex/composing-with-process-rss/README.md

 8. Models of Change
 9. Two Discrete Generative Systems

 In addition to the main piece, each episode has a PDF transcript andmany an exclusive.
-I recommend downloading everything just in case this valuable thing goes into bit heaven, and printing the transcripts for study.
+I recommend downloading everything using the provided Python program `download.py` or manually in the case this valuable thing goes into bit heaven, and printing the transcripts for study.

 ![](composing-with-process-printouts.gif)